I. Purpose and Scope

-All university travelers must meet the university’s connectivity requirements.
-All travelers must adhere to the university policies regarding use of telecommunication and personal mobile devices.
+All university travelers must meet the university’s connectivity requirements, which set forth requirements designed to ensure that the university is able to contact travelers quickly when necessary.
 If applicable, travelers must review their destination’s laws specific to satellite phone use and consult with the NUPD International Safety Office prior to traveling.

-When traveling to locations presenting a heightened cybersecurity risk, as listed on the University Travel webpage, faculty and staff travelers may not take university-issued electronic devices, and should avail themselves of the loaner device program administered by the Help Desk under the Policy on Computers and Mobile Devices for Travel to Destinations with Heightened Cybersecurity Risk.
+When traveling to locations that the university has identified on the University Travel Page as presenting a heightened cybersecurity risk, faculty and staff travelers may not take university-issued electronic devices, and must avail themselves of the loaner device program administered by the Help Desk under the Policy on Computers and Mobile Devices for Travel to Destinations with Heightened Cybersecurity Risk.

 IV.
 Additional Information

 Information regarding high-risk destinations can be found on the University Travel website.
 Trip-specific Assumption of Risk and General Release from Liability Forms may be found on the Global Experience Office and University Travel websites.

 No traveler shall be required to travel to a location designated as high-risk as defined in this Policy.